brettz9/webappfind/executable-builder/README.md

 It is hoped that additional command line options will be added which can cover the entire range of functionality available in the UI.

+# To-dos for new Executable Builder (in WebAppFind)

+1. Adapt to-dos below for current realities of being within WebAppFind
+1. Allow sites to advertise (in `<meta>`?) a number of file extensions (of a certain total limited byte size and number?) which they support, so that the following can be done:
+    1. Pre-populate, in the browser action popup, a list of available file associations with possible baked in meta-data that can be tweaked by the user (e.g., edit could be changed to read-only though read-only should probably not be changeable), using favicon if no icon specified
+    1. Create desktop app (to communicate with native messaging app to use `windows` add-on privilege to open a dialog, asking which web app (that has previously advertised itself as supporting the clicked on file type) the user wishes to open in).

 # Todos

 1. IMPORTANT: Upgrade my quick-and-dirty, ironically non-concern-separated